 Discover the former ‘Lost Gardens of Bramber’, now imaginatively restored, including the long Victorian fruit wall, heated pineapple pits and stove house.
 The potting shed houses a Rural Museum of horticultural implements from the family farms.
 The Rose Garden commemorates the Queen’s Golden and Diamond Jubilees.
 The Terracotta Garden has a central fountain, complemented by colourful herbaceous borders.
 The unusual circular English Poetry Garden, in its semi-woodland setting, has a bust of Lord Byron as its centrepiece, a long curved pergola, and poems displayed around the circular broadwalk.
 Woodland walk leading to the Landscape Water Garden with its island and waterfall.

-Opening Times: May to end of September.
-Public open afternoons Suns, Thurs, BH Mons, also Weds in August, 2-6pm (last entry 5pm).
-Groups at other times by appointment.
+Public open afternoons Suns, Thurs, BH Mons, also Weds in August, 2-6pm (last entry 5pm)

 Facilities: Gift Shop, Teas, Car Park.

 Tours/Events: Guided tours of House and Gardens for groups.

 Booking Contact: St Mary’s House, Bramber, West Sussex, BN44 3WE.